VenturaNotes/Knowledge/- Topics/functional requirements.md

 -
 ## Source [^1]
 - Product features or functions that developers must implement to enable users to accomplish their tasks
+	- #question Could you give some examples of functional requirements in software?
 - Generally, functional requirements describe system behavior under specific conditions
 ## References